Miroslav Stoch

-Miroslav Stoch (born 19 October 1989) is a Slovak former professional footballer who plays as a winger.
+Miroslav Stoch (born 19 October 1989) is a Slovak former professional footballer who plays for Nitra as a winger.

 He earned 60 caps for Slovakia, first debuting in 2009, and was included in their squad for the 2010 FIFA World Cup and UEFA Euro 2016.

 He won the 2012 FIFA Puskás Award, after he scored a volley from outside the penalty area into the top corner of the goal during a Süper Lig match against Gençlerbirliği.